 When I first heard about him, it was through a special issue of Guitar World magazine focusing on the Top 100 Guitarists of All-Time or a similarly titled feature.
 He was one they selected, and listed his 1985 album Metal Fatigue as his essential album.
 Based on the title, I imagined him to be some form of speed metal shredder without having ever heard or seen the man.
 I suppose you could consider what he did as proto-shred due to his influence on guitar-based music.

-Though they aren’t quite involved what some consider to be “shred” music (most may think closer to someone on Mike Varney’s Shrapnel Records label), but his influence seems to fall quite heavily in metal music.
+Though he may not fall into categorization of what some consider to be “shred” music (most may think closer to someone on Mike Varney’s Shrapnel Records label), his influence seems to fall quite heavily in metal music.
 Look towards parts of The Dillinger Escape Plan’s Calculating Infinity or some of Meshuggah guitarist Fredrik Thorendal’s fluid leads to see how his influence spread into unexpected directions.
 I’d say that Allan Holdsworth and Al Di Meola are neck and neck when it comes to the most cited jazz/fusion guitarists who inspired those in the metal community.

 However, unlike some of the shredders that broke out in the late 80’s and beyond, Allan left plenty of breathing room in his songs.
 I’ve heard him in interviews state that he built his composition as vehicles for improvisation, which would explain their open structure.
 While still the undisputed master of ceremonies on his own albums, those who listen gain great appreciation of those who surround him, be they Gary Husband, Jimmy Johnson, or Alan Pasqua, to name a few.